-Within hours of landing in Singapore, I set out for the locally famous Tai Hwa Pork Noodle, according to a five year old issue of Gourmet, located in the Marina Square food court.
+Within hours of landing in Singapore, I set out for the locally famous Tai Hwa Pork Noodle.
+According to a five year old Gourmet issue, I expected to find the restaurant in Marina Square food court.
 Sadly, a mall security guard informed me that Tai Hwa was no more.
 Thankfully, I discovered local food maven Makansutra and his guide to Singapore restaurants.
-He revealed Tai Hwa’s new location: off North Bridge Road, in an eating house food stall.
+He revealed the new location: off North Bridge Road in an eating house food stall.

-The homemade, fettuccini-like noodles were tossed in a bowl of spicy vinegar-chili sauce and topped with an array of pig parts: ground pork, grilled slices of pork, a pork meatball, crispy bits of fried pig skin, funky sliced pork liver, and for a dollar extra, three pork wontons.
+He tossed homemade, fettuccini-like noodles in a bowl of spicy vinegar-chili sauce and topped with an array of pig parts: ground pork, grilled slices of pork, a pork meatball, crispy bits of fried pig skin, funky sliced pork liver, and for a dollar extra, three pork wontons.
 Only then did my bill reach S$5.
 The hog, mixed with that great sauce, top noodles, and a slice of dried fish, formed a sensational bowl of food.

 I washed it down with a can of Kickapoo Joy Juice, a soda I never thought I’d find internationally.